17.2 Circumstances That May Permit Local Adaptation

 In a ward or branch with few young women, they may meet together for instruction and activities (see 10.6.2 and 10.8.1).
 A class presidency may be called for each age-group, or one presidency may be called for the combined age-groups until they are able to be organized into their respective classes.

 If adult leadership is limited, the Young Men presidency may teach the Sunday lessons and administer the activity program without assistant advisers.
 The Young Women presidency may do the same for young women.
 In a very small unit, the Young Men and Young Women presidents may be the only adult leaders in their organizations.
 If this is the case, they teach the Sunday lessons and oversee activities for all young men or young women.
 When possible, counselors and a secretary should be called for each organization.

 Because youth often benefit from socializing in larger groups, the young men and young women in two or more small wards or branches may meet occasionally for combined activities.
-If neighboring wards and branches have few young men or young women, the bishops and branch presidents may authorize the youth to meet together for weekly activities.
-When considering these options, leaders take into account factors such as distance and travel cost.

 In a small stake or a district, the Young Men president may be the only stake or district Young Men leader.
 The same may be true for the stake or district Young Women president.
 When possible, counselors and a secretary should be called for each organization.

 In a ward or branch with few children, the Primary presidency may want to organize fewer classes, combining age-groups.